Single Deck Blackjack

 Even Money on Player Blackjacks When Dealer Shows an Ace

-Accepting the even-money payout is practically the same thing as taking insurance and is just as detrimental to the player.
-Let’s consider a couple of examples to better demonstrate what we mean.
-If we suppose you wager $10 and get dealt a blackjack against a dealer with an exposed Ace, you can immediately win the same amount if you accept the even-money payout.
+Accepting the even-money payout is essentially the same as taking insurance and is just as detrimental to the player.
+Let’s consider a couple of examples to illustrate this.

-However, if the dealer does not have a natural, you will lose your $5 insurance and collect $15 from your blackjack, in which case you again net a $10 profit.
 Of course, this applies only when your blackjacks are paid at the standard rate of 3 to 2.
-Obviously, a reduction of 6 to 5 will cause you to collect only $12 in the above scenario where you lose your insurance bet, which is to say you will net a profit of $7 on top of your initial $10 stake.
+If the payout is reduced to 6 to 5, you will collect only $12 in the scenario where you lose your insurance bet, meaning you net just $7 on top of your original $10 stake.

 Pros and Cons of Single-Deck Games